E3 Young Soloists II

 Ondřej Sejkora – double bass

-Anna Bangoura – moderation
+Anna Bangoura – presenter

 Janáček Philharmonic Ostrava